Bellshill Central Parish church

-Bellshill Central Parish Church is a Parish church of the Church of Scotland, serving the around 70% of the town of Bellshill, North Lanarkshire - including Bellshill town centre, Mossend, Milnwood and Orbiston.
+Bellshill Central Parish Church is a Parish church of the Church of Scotland, serving the areas of Bellshill town centre, Mossend, Milnwood and Orbiston.
 It is within the Church of Scotland's Presbytery of Hamilton.

 The building

 The main church building and hall was designed by David Clunas and constructed in 1874.
 It is described as a Gothic, gabled rectangular-plan church with set-back gabletted buttresses with pairs of Gothic rectangular windows with inverted rounded corners and vertical stone mullions, on both upper and lower levels.
 It is set back from the main road and the principal elevation has a pointed-arch timber panelled door to centre.
 Flanking hooded pointed-arch lancet windows; large hooded pointed-arch triple light window above with tracery and stone mullions.
 There is a cast iron decorative finial at the apex.
 BOUNDARY: small squared sandstone wall with saddleback coping and modern railings and gate furniture.

 There is a galleried interior, narthex with flanking stairs to gallery.
 Boarded dado.
 Timber pews.
 Cast-iron columns supporting panelled gallery.
 Communion table in front of timber pulpit with stair access and timber Gothic panelled organ and case behind.
 A notable feature of the building are the vast array of stained glass windows adorning the sanctuary and narthex.
 The most recently installed stained glass window was designed and executed by a Church Member, Lesley Marshall, and is located in the narthex.

 The Church Hall is located immediately behind the church building and is accessed down each side of the church at two entrances.
 The hall was refurbished following the sale of the former manse (located also at 346 Main Street) and the former Blackie Memorial Hall.
 The hall building consists of a large hall, male/female and disabled toilets, office and large kitchen.